Mississippi Kites on the Rio Grande

 MS Kite Flyover

 The MS Kite is primarily an eastern bird.
 However, a relatively small group makes its way up the Rio Grande as you can see represented here on the range map.
 We are very lucky to have these guys nesting here (I can see the nest and location where the female is perching each morning from my front window) in our corner of the neighborhood and we look forward to watching this couple and hope for a healthy brood of young ones.
+UPDATE: One chick was hatched and we watched it grow up, learn to hunt and depart the area in a healthy state.

 This entry was posted in Albuquerque, Birding, Conservation, New Mexico, Photography.
 Bookmark the permalink.